quantaosun/labodock_binder/README.md

 **Seamless Access**: Unlike the original Google Colab login requirement, labodock_binder allows free access from Chrome, Firefox, and Safari, without the need for signup or login.
 This is made possible through the implementation of Binder technology (https://mybinder.org/).

-**Pre-built Images**: The Wedock image is pre-built.
+**Pre-built Images**: The labodock_binder image is pre-built.
 When a user clicks the link, the image is pulled from the cloud to the local browser, instead of installing all packages from scratch.
 This significantly accelerates the readiness for docking.

 **Simplified Execution**: labodock_binder streamlines the process with one-click execution, eliminating the need for repetitive variable modifications.